-The State University of New York provides an opportunity for every citizen in the state to become what his/her dream pulls him/her toward becoming.
+The State University of New York provides an opportunity for every citizen in the state to become what their dream pulls them toward becoming.
 It serves the state--and the nation--in a variety of ways every year.
 And, it is providing a new model of what truly democratic higher education of the future might be like.